python/cpython/Doc/library/ctypes.rst

 When programming in a compiled language, shared libraries are accessed when compiling/linking a program, and when the program is run.

-The purpose of the :func:`find_library` function is to locate a library in a way similar to what the compiler or runtime loader does (on platforms with several versions of a shared library the most recent should be loaded), while the ctypes library loaders act like when a program is run, and call the runtime loader
+The purpose of the :func:`~ctypes.util.find_library` function is to locate a library in a way similar to what the compiler or runtime loader does (on platforms with several versions of a shared library the most recent should be loaded), while the ctypes library loaders act like when a program is run, and call the runtime loader